smit-8462/pyChai/docs/README.md

 5. Create a folder named `pyChai.extension`.
     ![ManualInstall_05.png](../assets/ManualInstall_05.png)
 6. Extract the contents of recently downloaded `.zip` file to `pyChai.extension` folder.
+7. Now, there will be a `python-packages-site-packages.zip` file in `bin\python_package_zip` folder location.
+8. Extract the `python-packages-site-packages.zip` file contents in `pyChai.extension` folder.
-7. In Revit, go to `pyRevit` tab.
+9. In Revit, go to `pyRevit` tab.
 Click on `Reload` button.
     ![ManualInstall_06.png](../assets/ManualInstall_06.png)
-8. `pyChai` extension has been successfully installed.
+10. `pyChai` extension has been successfully installed.
 Congratulations 🎊!

 </details>